So how goes the "food war" this week? I hope you're continually motivated to fight for a healthy diet and healthy body! =)

 4) Look for snacks at your local health food store.

 You can usually find things like rye crackers, oatmeal wafers, organic cereals, etc. Remember to always read labels, and watch out for unhealthy ingredients such as corn, soy, peanuts, sugars, etc. (Just because an item is sold in a health food store, doesn't make it "healthy.")
-Personally I try to stick with homemade snacks, but I realize these other products can be helpful in a pinch.
+I try to stick with homemade snacks, but these other products can be helpful as well.

 5) Try organic dark chocolate.